 5. Park City, Utah

-Celebrate with Park City locals before the Sundance rush hits historic Main Street.
-New restaurant Tupelo, helmed by Matt Harris, might be the best New Year’s meal in the West—showcasing its global influence in such dishes as chargrilled Chilean octopus and Thai pickled tomato nam prik.
-There's a torchlight parade at Deer Valley Resort at 6 p.m. on Big Stick run, and free afternoon concerts will be held along Main St. after the 7:30 p.m. fireworks.
-For a jam-packed day of winter activities leading up to the stroke of midnight—including heli-skiing, dog sledding, and bobsledding—stay with the Waldorf Astoria.
+Celebrate in the snow with Park City locals long before the Sundance rush hits historic Main Street.
+Tupelo, an upscale restaurant helmed by chef Matt Harris, might be the best New Year’s meal in the West.
+Its global influences are displayed in a special NYE menu that includes B.B.Q octopus and seared Hawaiian swordfish.
+After a jam-packed day of winter activities and world-class meals leading up to the stroke of midnight, rest your head at the Waldorf Astoria.

 6. Heavenly, Lake Tahoe

-It’s bigger than the ball drop in New York City but with a fraction of the crowds.
-The gondola ball drop at Heavenly outside of Lake Tahoe takes place at 9 p.m., with an encore firework display that sends streaks of color dancing across the water of Tahoe.
-On the ground, carolers, live outdoor concerts, and a 16-foot interactive snow globe entertain the après-ski crowd.
-And on the main stage at Heavenly Holidays you’ll find fire dancers warming up the crowd and men and women wielding chainsaws as they create massive ice sculptures throughout the night.
+This celebration is as grandiose as the ball drop in New York City—but with a fraction of the crowds.
+The world’s only gondola ball drop takes place at Lake Tahoe’s Heavenly Ski Resort, nestled in the breathtaking Sierra Nevada Mountains.
+After the ball drop at 9 p.m., an encore fireworks display sends streaks of color dancing across the freshwater lake.
+On the ground, carolers, live outdoor concerts, and ice sculptors entertain an après-ski crowd.
 Have you ever seen a 30-foot ice sculpture?
 You should.
 Happy new year!